Psychiatric/Mental Health Nurse Practitioner Specialty Track

-The Psychiatric/Mental Health Nurse Practitioner program provides an academic base of neuro-biological science and psychosocial theory, while emphasizing respect for person, family, community and culture.
+The Psychiatric/Mental Health Nurse Practitioner (PMHNP) specialty track of the DNP program provides an academic base of neuro-biological science and psychosocial theory, while emphasizing respect for person, family, community and culture.
 Students receive intensive clinical supervision and mentored experience while learning and integrating interpersonal skills that are foundational to psychotherapy practice with individuals, groups and families across the lifespan.
-Psychiatric assessment, mental health diagnoses, comprehensive treatment planning and prescriptive practice are important components of the clinical program.
+Psychiatric assessment, mental health diagnoses, comprehensive treatment planning and prescriptive practice are important components of the clinical specialty.
 Graduates have the knowledge and skills essential for promoting, supporting and facilitating, optimal mental health through compassionate client-centered care.
 Students are well prepared for National Board Certification and State Licensure as an advanced practice registered nurse (APRN).

-A cohort of approximately 10-12 students is accepted into the Psychiatric/Mental Health Nurse Practitioner program each fall semester.
+A cohort of approximately 20 students is accepted into the Psychiatric/Mental Health Nurse Practitioner specialty track each fall semester.

 Length of Program

-The Psychiatric/Mental Health DNP program is eight (8) semesters in length, requiring 84 credit hours in didactic and clinical coursework.
-It is available only as a full-time program (9+ credit hours per semester) and is completed in two (3) years, including a summer semester.
+The Psychiatric/Mental Health specialty track is eight (8) semesters in length, requiring 84 credit hours in didactic and clinical coursework.
+It is available only as a full-time program (9+ credit hours per semester) and is completed in three (3) years, including two summer semesters.

 The Utah State Board of Nursing requires 3000 supervised post-graduate hours for Psychiatric APRNs.